pramud/aws-credentials-cli-rs/README.md

 ## Huge caveat!

-This project is purely a "learn and experiment wiht Rust" project.
+For now, this project is purely a "learn and experiment wiht Rust" project.
 You will find unconditional `unwrap`s, strange module arrangement, strange `import`s etc. etc.

 ## Usage